Purchasing Hockey Skates

 Tour | + | Approx. same size as shoe size |

-If you are still growing, consider purchasing your skates ½-1 size larger to extend their usability.
+If you are still growing, you might consider selecting skates that are ½-1 size larger so that they last a bit longer.

-However, if they are too big, they won't provide adequate support, leading to a loss of stability and power while skating.
+However, buying skates that are too large will result in inadequate support, leading to a loss of stability and power while skating.

-Try on the skates with the socks you will use while skating.
+Try the skates on with the socks you intend to wear while skating.

-Test multiple skate models to compare fit and quality.
+Sample various models to evaluate fit and quality.

-Be aware that some of the more expensive hockey skates are heat moldable and can be heat molded to fit your feet after purchase.
-When buying these skates, they do not need to fit perfectly initially because the heat molding process will shape them to your feet.
+Note that some of the pricier hockey skates can be heat moulded after purchase to fit your feet.
+These skates need not fit perfectly initially, as the heat moulding will adjust them to your feet's shape.

-- Loosen the laces enough so that your foot can easily slip into the boot.
+- Loosen the laces completely so that your foot can easily slip into the boot.
 Push your toes as far forward as possible.
-The size fits when you can just place a finger behind your heel in the boot.
+A fitting size allows just enough room to insert a finger behind the heel inside the boot.

-- Put on both skates.
-Lace them firmly but not too tightly.
-Stand up and walk around to feel how the skates fit.
+- Wear both skates and lace them securely without overtightening.
+Stand up and walk around to assess the feel.
 There should be no painful pressure points.

-- Ensure your heel is pushed all the way back to provide the correct heel support.
-Your heel should not move when it is all the way back in the boot.
+- Ensure the heel is pushed fully back to secure the proper support.
+Movement of the heel should be restricted when it is positioned correctly in the boot.

-- Ensure there is space for the center of your foot and toes, and there are no painful pressure points.
+- Confirm there is adequate space for the arch and toes, and absence of painful pressure points.

 - Bend your knees.
-The skate should be flexible and allow knee bending to maintain a good hockey position.
+The skate must be flexible enough to allow this action, maintaining a strong hockey stance.

-- Apply sideward pressure to the skate.
-It should be stiff and provide ample support for comfortable and powerful skating.
+- Apply sideward pressure against the skate.
+It must be rigid and provide substantial support, enabling comfortable and powerful skating.